alexfru/SmallerC/v0100/binl/readme.txt

 Precompiled Smaller C binaries for Linux.
-These can be used for cross-compiling for DOS and Windows as well.
+These can be used for cross-compiling for DOS, Windows and MacOS as well.

 System requirements:
 - Ubuntu 12.04 LTS or better